DannyEnagu/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 # 0x07.
 Python - Test-driven development
-	Test-driven development (TDD) in simple terms, means writing tests that checks if a program/software satisfies the specified requirements or not.
-It involve writing test for every possible senario that can cause a program/software to fail.
+	Test-driven development (TDD) in simply means writing tests that checks if a program/software satisfies the specified requirements or not.
+It involve writing test for every possible senario that can cause a program/software/system to fail.

 Procedure followed to write tests: